 Genomics of Wilms Tumor

-Elevated rates of Wilms tumor are observed in a number of genetic disorders, including WAGR (Wilms tumor, aniridia, genitourinary anomalies, and mental retardation) syndrome, Beckwith-Wiedemann syndrome, hemihypertrophy, Denys-Drash syndrome, and Perlman syndrome.
-Other genetic causes that have been observed in familial Wilms tumor cases include germline mutations in REST and CTR9.[47,64]
+Elevated rates of Wilms tumor are observed in patients with a number of genetic disorders, including WAGR (Wilms tumor, aniridia, genitourinary anomalies, and mental retardation) syndrome, Beckwith-Wiedemann syndrome, hemihypertrophy, Denys-Drash syndrome, and Perlman syndrome.
+Other genetic causes that have been observed in familial Wilms tumor cases include germline mutations in REST and CTR9.[50,67]

 The genomic and genetic characteristics of Wilms tumor are summarized below.